thomasbolf/thomasbolf.github.io/content/notebooks/posts/post-a.md

 ---
 description: I wanted to start integrating jupyter notebooks into github and this website, so I started with this post.
+summary: I wanted to start integrating jupyter notebooks into github and this website, so I started with this post.

 images:
 - ../../../post-a/serialized/2-1.png
 jupyblog: